fortana-co/react-dropzone-uploader/docs/customization.md

 >Use `addClassNames` to override individual default styles, such as `border`, with your own styles.
 As long as you import RDU's default stylesheet at the top of your app's root component, you won't have to use `!important`.

+## Component Customization As A Function Of State
+[Component customization props](props.md#component-customization-props), including the strings and object literals in the custom styles props, can also be passed as functions that __react to the state of the dropzone__.

+If, for example, you pass a __func__ instead of a __node__ for `inputContent`, this function receives `(files, extra)`, and should return the __node__ to be rendered.

+`files` is the array of `fileWithMeta` objects tracked by the dropzone, and `extra` is an object with other dropzone state and props. `extra` contains the following keys: `{ active, reject, dragged, accept, multiple, minSizeBytes, maxSizeBytes, maxFiles }`.

 ## Component Injection
-If no combination of props controlling styles and content achieves the look and feel you want, RDU provides a component injection API as an escape hatch.
+If no combination of component customization props achieves the look and feel you want, RDU provides a component injection API as an escape hatch.
 The `InputComponent`, `PreviewComponent`, `SubmitButtonComponent`, `LayoutComponent` props can each be used to override their corresponding default component.

-These components receive the props they need to react to the current state of the dropzone and its files.
+These components receive the props they need to react to the current state of the dropzone and its files, including the `files` and `extra` props mentioned above.

 `null`ing these props removes their corresponding components, except for `LayoutComponent`.

-The file input and submit button are simple, and it's usually easy to get the right look and feel with the content and style props.
-For the file preview, these props might not be enough.
-In this case you can pass a custom `PreviewComponent`, which should be a React component.
+The file input and submit button are simple, and it's usually easy to get the right look and feel without component injection.
+For the file preview these props might not be enough.
+In this case you would pass a custom `PreviewComponent`, which should be a React component.
 The custom component receives the same props that would have been passed to the default component.

 ### Default Components
-If you're going to write your own component, it makes sense to start with the default component and modify it.
+If you use the component injection API, you'll probably want to copy the default component and modify it.

+You'll also need to know which props are passed to your injected components.
+Scroll to the bottom of the following files to see their prop types.

 - [InputComponent](https://github.com/fortana-co/react-dropzone-uploader/blob/master/src/Input.js)
 - [PreviewComponent](https://github.com/fortana-co/react-dropzone-uploader/blob/master/src/Preview.js)